Ecumenical Patriarch signs decree granting Ukraine church independence

 Religious divisions deepened in Ukraine after 2014 and two Orthodox factions vie for dominance.

 The church known as the Moscow Patriarchate, aligned with the Russian Orthodox Church, sees itself as the only legitimate church in Ukraine.
 On Dec.
 20, Ukrainian MPs passed a law that could force the church to add “Russian” to its name.
-[L8N1YP44K]

 The rival Kiev Patriarchate was born after the collapse of the Soviet Union and its popularity has grown since 2014.
 It favours European integration and championed the independent church but the Moscow Patriarchate denounces it as schismatic.

-Additional reporting by Natalia Zinets in Kiev; Writing by Daren Butler; Editing by Angus MacSwan
+Additional reporting by Natalia Zinets in Kiev and Maxim Rodionov in Moscow; Writing by Daren Butler; Editing by Angus MacSwan